markkolich/kolich-httpclient4-closure/README.md

 ### Get an HttpAsyncClient

-Before you can make asynchronous HTTP requests, you need an `HttpAsyncClient` instance.
-You can use your own `HttpAsyncClient` (as instantiated elsewhere by another method), or you can use my `KolichDefaultHttpAsyncClient` factory class packaged with this library to snag a pre-configured `HttpAsyncClient`.
+Before you can make non-blocking HTTP requests, you need an `HttpAsyncClient` instance.
+You can use your own `HttpAsyncClient` (as instantiated elsewhere by another class), or you can use my `KolichDefaultHttpAsyncClient` factory class packaged with this library to snag a pre-configured `HttpAsyncClient`.

 ```java
 import com.kolich.http.async.KolichDefaultHttpAsyncClient.KolichHttpAsyncClientFactory;